The-BigBox/SP2023-24/README.md

 ### Analyzing Results

 1. **Topic Modeling Results:**
-   - View the topics identified by the topic modeling scripts in the `TopicModeling/output` folder.
    - The topic distribution for each document will be saved in a CSV file.
    - You can analyze this CSV file to understand the distribution of topics across your corpus.
-   - You can view the identified topics and their associated words by running the relevant cells in the Model.ipynb notebook.
+   - You can view the identified topics and their associated words by running the relevant cells in the `Model.ipynb` notebook.

 2. **Stock Predictions Result:**
    - Predictions and evaluations are saved in the `StockPrediction/model` folder.